 Other ingredients

-- 3 sprigs spring onion keep white and green part separated
+- 3 stalks spring onion keep green and white parts separated

 - 1 Thai red chili finely chopped

-- 1 cup water adjust to get the desired consistency
+- 1 cup water or, as required to get the desired consistency

 Instructions

-- In a bowl toss tofu cubes, oil, salt, pepper, and garlic powder.
-Spread on a baking tray and bake in a pre-heated oven at 200°C for 12-15 minutes or until it starts turning brown.
+- Spread tofu cubes on a baking tray lined with a baking sheet, Bake in a preheated oven at 200°C (or, 400℉) for 12-15 minutes or until tofu starts turning golden brown.

-- Meanwhile, heat oil in a pan.
+- Meanwhile, heat the oil in a pan.
 Add chopped garlic and saute until it starts turning brown.
-Add chopped red chili and white part of spring onion.
+Add chopped red chili and the white part of spring onion.
 Saute for a few seconds.

-- Next, add sliced onion and saute until it turns translucent.
+- Next, add sliced onion and cook until it turns translucent.

 - Add chopped tomatoes, salt, sugar, soy sauce, and pepper.
-Mix and cook for around 5 minutes.
+Mix and cook on medium heat for around 7-8 minutes or until the tomatoes turn mushy.
+You may cover the pan to fasten this step.

-- Pour 1 cup of water into the pan and cook for another 3-4 minutes.
+- Pour a cup of water into the pan and cook for another 3-4 minutes on medium-high heat.

 - Serve hot with steamed Jasmine or sticky rice.